-- 16. For illustrative purposes, set reduce.rebin.wavestep = 1.0 Ang for the first LoSO, and rerun the pipeline recipe.
-In Figure 10 we display the interactive window with the rebinned spectrum.
-Notice that the S/N has been greatly improved at the cost of a lower resolution, but also notice that the four cosmic ray features visible in Figure 10 have been clipped away.
+- 16. For illustrative purposes, set reduce.rebin.wavestep = 1.0 Ang for the first LoSO, and re-run the pipeline recipe.
+In Figure 15 we display the interactive window with the rebinned spectrum.
+Notice that the S/N has been greatly improved at the cost of a lower resolution.
 Since the spectrum rebinning is a post-processing operation, the S/N per order reported in the interactive window corresponds to the S/N before rebinning. - 17.
 Click the Continue wkf button in the interactive window. - 18.
-As noted in the quick start Section 3, the workflow will write out the extracted spectrum and other important products to the end products directory (specified by the parameter END\PRODUCTS\DIR under "Setup Directories" in the workflow canvas). - 19.
-The workflow will now repeat the above reduction steps for the next LoSO, looping over each LoSO until all four have been processed.
+As noted in the quick start Section 3, the workflow will write out the extracted spectrum and other important products to the end products directory (specified by the parameter END_PRODUCTS_DIR under "Setup Directories" in the workflow canvas). - 19.
+The workflow will now repeat the above reduction steps for the next LoSO, looping over each LoSO until all nine have been processed.
 The other test data sets are provided to allow you to experiment with optimising the reductions.
 We advise you to follow the above interactive procedures until you feel that you have mastered the functionality of the pipeline parameters that are provided in the interactive windows.